axinterop/graphs-and-stuff/README.md

 # Graphs and stuff like that

-All the data structures and algorithms have been implemented by me, without use of C++ STL (except for cin/cout).
+All the data structures and algorithms have been implemented by me, without use of C++ STL.

 ---